PIB: Bill to promote host community participation in oil process passes second reading - Nigeria Today

 PIB: Bill to promote host community participation in oil process passes second reading

-A Petroleum Industry Bill seeking to promote host communities’ participation in oil process and local content, on Thursday, passed second reading at the House of Representatives.
+A Petroleum Industry Bill seeking to promote host communities participation and local content on Thursday passed second reading at the House of Representatives.

 The bill also seeks to create an environment conducive for business as well as protect health and safety of the environment.